 Nationals of the member states of the European Union benefit from more favourable provisions of immigration law than nationals of other countries.
-If you are a national of a European member state, do not assume that the general law applies to you; check for special provisions.
-Four groups must be distinguished:

 Gherson has many years of experience in European cases and cases under the Association Agreements.
 Contact us to discuss your requirements and how we can help you with your case.

 Until the date that the UK exits the EU, the status and rights of EU nationals, plus nationals of Iceland, Lichtenstein, Norway and Switzerland remain the same.

 The UK are proposing a cut-off date which will be no earlier than 29 March 2017 and no later than the date the UK leaves the EU.
 Depending on whether EU nationals entered before or after this date, and how long they have been in the UK, will determine what status they will have in the UK going forwards.
 For EU nationals who have entered the UK after the cut-off date the Home Office will be introducing a new immigration scheme specifically for them.
 This offer is expected to be extended to resident nationals of Iceland, Lichtenstein, Norway and Switzerland.
 Irish nationals however will not need to apply for any new status as the rights of British and Irish citizens in each other’s countries are rooted in the Ireland Act 1949.

 From the date that the UK leaves the UK there will be a grace period of up to two years in which EU nationals and their families will be able to apply for and receive a residence document under the new immigration scheme.
 Any EU nationals who do not receive a document confirming their new immigration status by the end of this period will no longer have permission to remain in the UK.

 For more information regarding the current proposals from the UK regarding the proposed status, or if you have any queries or concerns about this process, please contact a member of our team.